 All departments publish their courses on the UNIBO website.
-If you are not sure to what Scuola or Dipartimento the course you are aiming for belongs to, you can start your search from www.unibo.it/it/didattica/insegnamenti and search the catalogue by key word or course title.
+You can start your search from this page and search the catalogue by key word or course title.
 This way you should be able to access the syllabus of the course containing all the info, such as: